victorocna/express-mongo-api-starter/README.md

 ### Logger

-You can use the logger from `pino.js` file to log anything with different logging levels.
+You can use the logger from lib folder to log anything with different logging levels.

 By default the logs will not be enabled on production environments.
 To overwrite this behaviour use the `LOG_EVERYWHERE` environment variable and set its value to `"yes"`.

-### Slow and fail
+### Slow and Fail

 You can append these query params to any route in this API: